D3m0st3n/Cpp3DHungerGames/README.md

 ##### Mac OS

 I am using Visual Studio Code a scoding environment, so some steps and configurations might change.
-Install the package using *[Homebrew](https://brew.sh/)*.
-*CMakeLists.txt* shoulb be already configured and working for the porject.
+Install the package using *[Homebrew](https://brew.sh/)*. *CMakeLists.txt* should be already configured and working for the porject.

 ##### Windows